Throwback Thursday travels back to Cheshire, England in the late 1980s.

-This week’s Cosmic Photo Challenge is The Food of Love.
+This week’s Cosmic Photo Challenge is Upside Down.